The Ultimate Bathroom Tapware Buying Guide

 Shower heads have come a long way over the last 20 years to present refined style and superior functionality.
 However, their popularity is dropping in favour of shower sets.

-Shower heads can be purchased complete with a built-in shower arm or just the head, giving customers the option of purchasing a wall-mounted or ceiling-mounted arm.
+Shower heads can be purchased complete with a built-in shower arm or just the shower rose, giving customers the option of purchasing a ceiling-mounted or wall-mounted shower arm.
 This option paves the way for rainfall shower heads, seen as the ultimate luxury.
 If this is one of the goals of your shower space, then a single overhead shower head may be all you need to achieve this.

 Hand Showers